-Federal Consolidated Appropriations Act (CAA), 2021 - The CAA, 2021, was enacted on December 27, 2020.
-In general, the R&TC does not conform to the changes under the act.
+Federal Acts - In general, the R&TC does not conform to the changes under the following federal acts.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
-California law does not conform to the following federal provisions under the CAA, 2021:
+For specific adjustments due to the following acts, see instructions in this publication and Schedule CA (540) or Schedule CA (540NR) specific line instructions: